Migrating to OpenDepot¶

 Tip

 Migration is one of several Depot use cases.
 The Depot also supports ongoing upstream provider mirroring and public module tracking with automatic Trivy scanning — see Pull-Based Workflow: Using the Depot for the full picture.
-For a one-time migration, follow the steps below: once everything is synced, delete the Depot and switch to the push-based CI/CD workflow.
+For a one-time migration, follow the steps below: once everything is synced, delete the Depot and switch to the GitOps workflow.
 Deleting a Depot does not delete the Modules or Providers it created, so your registry stays fully intact.

 Migrating modules — Use the Depot to bulk-import existing modules into OpenDepot: